-Lodgment of animal impoundment data collection returns with the Office of Local Government Done Lodgment of data about dog attacks with the Office of Local Government 13 reported to OLG 38 CRMs taken Cost of Council's companion animal management and activities \$301,966.00 Companion animal community education programs carried out and strategies Council has in place to promote and assist the desexing of dogs and cats In preparation for July's National Desexing Month, in June information for the desexing program and parvo virus was handed out to the areas where strays, non-desexed animals and parvovirus is a problem.
-Muswellbrook Council has engaged with the National Desexing Network to provide financial assistance to cat owners wanting to desex their cats.
-Since Opening the Muswellbrook Animal Care and Sustainability Hub, Council has engaged with schools (pre-school to primary) to provide an animal safety and welfare education programme.
-The Hub has a facebook page "Muswellbrook Animal Shelter" where responsible animal ownership information is blogged.
-The Hub also has a TikTok page "Muswellbrook.Hub" where adoption animals and education is vlogged.
-The Hub provides a ton of brochures to the community and provides brochures and factsheets to community members after their animal has been reclaimed from Council's care Council's strategies for complying with the requirement under section 64 of the Act to seek alternatives to euthanasia for unclaimed animals Council use Animal rescue organisations to rehome animals, when animals who are in the adoption line have not had any adoption interest.
-Off leash areas provided in the council area Council maintains two off leash areas within the Shire: one in Karoola Park, Muswellbrook and the other in Arbour Park, Denman.
+Lodgment of animal impoundment returns with the Office of Local Gov Done Lodgment of data about dog attacks with the Office of Local Government 13 reported to OLG 38 CRMs taken Cost of Council's companion animal and activities management \$301,966.00 Companion animal community edu carried out and strategies Council h promote and assist the desexing of as in place to June information virus was handed non-desexed anim Muswellbrook Cou Desexing Network cat owners wantin Since Opening the Sustainability Hub (pre-school to prin and welfare educa The Hub has a face Shelter" where res information is blo "Muswellbrook.Hu education is vlogo The Hub provides community and p ebook page "Muswellbrook Animal ponsible animal ownership gged.
+The Hub also has a TikTok page ub" where adoption animals and ged. a ton of brochures to the rovides brochures and factsheets mbers after their animal has been Council's strategies for complying w requirement under section 64 of the alternatives to euthanasia for uncla e Act to seek Council use Animal rescue organisations to rehome animals, when animals who are in the adoption line have not had any adoption interest.
+Off leash areas provided in the cour icil area Council maintains two off leash areas within the Shire one in Karoola Park, Muswellbrook and the other in Arbour Park, Denman.
+Do ogs Cats Incoming 1(09 52